ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_effects/index.rst

 Assumptions and Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Notably, anemia is a sequela of the maternal disorder, maternal hemorrhage.
+Notably, anemia is a sequela of maternal hemorrhage, which is a subcause of maternal disorders.
 Therefore, if a simulation model of an intervention that affects hemoglobin concentration evaluates both the impact on burden due to maternal disorders and the impact of YLDs due to anemia, it is possible that the impact on YLDs for anemia due to maternal hemorrhage will be double counted.
 This is likely a relative small portion of DALYs, but should be investigated and considered prior to implementation.

 Bias in the Population Attributable Fraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~